Lenders can optimize their construction loan programs and mitigate their risk at the same time with a risk management policy.

 - Define the unique risks your institution faces within:

 - Physical risks

 - Detail best practices

 It is incredibly important to avoid stacking or layering risk components into the loan transaction whenever possible.
 Risk layering may pose an unacceptable level of risk to your lending institution.
 For this reason, you need to include a risk concentration policy into your overall risk management policy.
 We recommend placing risk concentration limits on builders, mortgage insurance carriers, appraisers, and geographic areas.

-Construction loan program risk management policies are important for the success and health of the lending institution.
-For more information on construction loan risks, download this whitepaper, “10 Construction Loan Risks and How to Protect Your Investment.”
+Construction loan program risk management is important for the success and health of the lending institution.
+Download the 11 Construction Loan Risks and How to Protect Your Investment in a convenient PDF.